Phase Transition of the k-Majority Dynamics in Biased Communication Models: Introduction

-Differently from most of the previous work, we do not make assumptions on the topology of the graphs, but only assume they are sufficiently dense (the minimum degree needs to be superlogarithmic in the number of nodes).
-In this setting we analyze the $k$-\maj{} dynamics, where nodes update their state to that of the majority of a random sample of size $k$ of their neighborhood.
-This class of dynamics generalizes other well-known dynamics, e.g., \voter{} and $3$-\maj{}.
-Moreover, we analyze a novel scenario that allows to study the \robustness of the dynamics in \emph{maintaining} a majority when it is subject to two forms of adversarial noise, or \textit{bias}.
-In particular, w.l.o.g., we consider an initial configuration in which each node is in state \red, independently of the others, with probability $q>\frac{1}{2}$.
-Note that such a value of $q$ implies, after the initialization, a majority of \red nodes both in number and volume (as shown in \cref{prop:subcritical-general}) with high probability (i.e., with probability $1-o(1)$).
-The two forms of majority are equivalent if the underlying graph is regular.} In fact, herein we study the \robustness of the $k$-\maj{} dynamics in maintaining an initial majority w.r.t.\ the volume when either the communication between nodes or the nodes themselves can be corrupted.
-Both forms of bias model an external, adversarial agent that tries to subvert the initial majority on state \red{} and has a probability of success $p$.
-In the first form of bias the agent is able to alter the communication between pairs of nodes (as in a man-in-the-middle attack~\cite{perlman2016network}), which is modeled through the use of Z-channels (binary asymmetric channels studied in information theory and used to model the effect of noise on communication)~\cite{mackay2003information}: state \blue is always transmitted correctly, while state \red is transmitted incorrectly with probability $p$.
-In the second form of bias, instead, the agent can directly corrupt nodes: when the agent succeeds, with probability $p$, nodes change state to \blue independently of the states of their neighbors.
+We analyze a novel scenario that allows to study the \robustness of the dynamics in \emph{maintaining a majority} when the dynamics is subject to two different forms of adversarial noise, that we call \textit{bias}.
+We assume an initial configuration where each node is in state \red, independently of the others, with probability $q>\frac{1}{2}$; this implies an initial majority on state \red \emph{with high probability} (i.e., with probability $1-o(1)$).
+The two forms of bias model an external adversarial agent that at each round tries to subvert the initial majority with a probability of success $p$.
+In the first form of bias, the agent is able to alter the communication between pairs of nodes (as in a man-in-the-middle attack~\cite{perlman2016network}); we model such a scenario through the use of Z-channels (binary asymmetric channels studied in information theory and used to model the effect of noise on communication~\cite{mackay2003information}): state \blue is always transmitted correctly, while state \red is transmitted incorrectly with probability $p$.
+In the second form of bias, the agent can directly corrupt nodes: when the agent succeeds, with probability $p$, nodes change state to \blue independently of the states of their neighbors.
 Note that the first model of bias has been introduced in~\cite{DBLP:conf/atal/CrucianiNNS18}, where the authors use it as a tool to analyze the behavior of a dynamics on core-periphery networks.
 The second model of bias, instead, has been introduced in~\cite{DBLP:conf/ijcai/Anagnostopoulos20}, in an asynchronous communication setting, in order to model the diffusion of a superior opinion in networks.
 However, both the applications we consider and the mathematical framework we build to analyze the models under a common lens are novel contributions of this paper.
 A more detailed description of such dynamics and of other existing models of bias is deferred to \cref{sec:related}.